omarandlorraine/strop/README.md

 ### Supported instruction sets:
-I don't want to say they're *supported* as such yet: many instructions are still missing, which will result in suboptimal programs being generated for some functions.
-Notably, branching and other control flow instructions are completely absent from strop.
+I don't want to say they're *supported* as such yet: many instructions are still missing, which will result in suboptimal programs being generated for some functions, or programs not being found where they could be.
+Notably, some control flow instructions are completely absent from strop.
 But probably the best instruction sets so far are:

  - 8080, *the famous Intel chip*
  - kr580vm1, *a Ukrainian 8080 variant*